ANSANJAY/GCP/Compute-Engine/01-Compute-Engine-VM-Instances/01-07-VMInstance-Attach-GPU/README.md

 ## 🛠 Real-World Use (with Your Project Experience)

-> During a GPU benchmarking project at AmEx for an ML pipeline:
+> During a GPU benchmarking project at  for an ML pipeline:
 >
 > - We created `a2-highgpu-1g` instances with the **Deep Learning VM image** preloaded with CUDA and TensorFlow.
 > - We used **spot VMs** with GPUs to reduce training costs.